yuzhimanhua/Awesome-Scientific-Language-Models/README.md

 A curated list of pre-trained language models in scientific domains (e.g., **mathematics**, **physics**, **chemistry**, **biology**, **medicine**, **materials science**, and **geoscience**), covering different model sizes (from **<100M** to **70B parameters**) and modalities (e.g., **language**, **vision**, **molecule**, **protein**, **graph**, and **table**).
 The repository will be continuously updated.

-**NOTE 1**: To avoid ambiguity, when we talk about the number of parameters in a model, "Base" refers to 110M (i.e., BERT-Base) and "Large" refers to 340M (i.e., BERT-Large).
+**NOTE 1**: To avoid ambiguity, when we talk about the number of parameters in a model, "Base" refers to 110M (i.e., BERT-Base), and "Large" refers to 340M (i.e., BERT-Large).
 Other numbers will be written explicitly.

 **NOTE 2**: In each subsection, papers are sorted chronologically.
 If a paper has a preprint (e.g., arXiv or bioRxiv) version, its publication date is according to the preprint service.
 Otherwise, its publication date is according to the conference proceeding or journal.